lostmygithubaccount/lostmygithubaccount/README.md

 ## Overview

-PM II at Microsoft in Azure's AI Platform.

-Product manager for Azure Machine Learning focusing on MLOps and building delightful experiences for data scientists.
+Product manager for ??? focusing on ??? and building delightful experiences for people.

 ## Goals